 Julian Speroni – Argentinian-born professional footballer.
 A fine agile goalkeeper, he played 405 games for Crystal Palace and his loyalty and dedication over 15 seasons made him hugely popular with Palace fans.
-Unfortunatley, At the age of 40 he was released by the club.
+All were sad to see him leave at the end of last season when he was released by the club.

 Brian Turner – One of Britain’s best known chefs.
 The Yorkshire-born chef has appeared regularly on BBC’s Ready, Steady, Cook, and ITV’s This Morning, plus many other programmes.

 Robert Taylor – British body builder, twice named ‘Mr Britain’ the British Champion at the UKBBF bodybuilding national championships in recent years.
 The gym owner from Yorkshire has been training as a body builder since he left school.

 Steph McGovern – English journalist, producer, main business presenter for BBC Breakfast and occasional show co-presenter.
 Has encountered discrimination in the business world for being a women speaking with a Teesside accent.

 Peter Stone – Welsh born actor and director, based in Manchester, represented by the Actors Group, tours with different, small theatre groups on a regular basis.

 Ed Clancy OBE – English, professional track and road cylist.
 He is a triple Olympic Gold Medal winner and five times a World Champion.
 He competes in team pursuit and the Omnium.